Frequently Asked Questions

 What is feeding therapy?

-What can I expect on our first visit?
+What can I expect at our first visit?

 What do sessions look like?

-How is Small Steps, Big Leaps different than school-based OT?
+How is Small Steps, Big Leaps different from school-based OT?

 More Questions?
 We can help!